angelod1as/Hypnoethos/index.md

 ---
-title: Hello
+title: Hypnoethos
-layout: default
+layout: index
 ---

-Hello!

-Testando!!
+conteúdo do index